 The carrying value of goodwill and indefinite-lived intangible assets are evaluated for possible impairment on an annual basis or between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit or indefinite-lived intangible asset below its carrying value.
 Other intangible assets are evaluated for impairment when there is evidence that events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
 We are required to determine goodwill impairment using a two-step process.
 The first step is used to identify potential impairment by comparing the fair value of a reporting unit with its carrying amount.
 If the carrying amount of a reporting unit exceeds its fair value, the second step of the impairment test is performed to measure the amount of impairment loss, if any.
 If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized in an amount equal to that excess.
-The impairment test for indefinite-lived intangible assets consists of a comparison of the estimated fair value of the intangible asset with its carrying value.
-If the carrying value of the intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
+The impairment test for indefinite-lived intangible asset exceeds its fair value, an impairment loss is recognized in an amount equal to that amount equal to that excess.

 Application of the goodwill and indefinite-lived intangible asset impairment test requires judgment, including the identification of reporting units, assignment of assets and liabilities to reporting units, assignment of goodwill to reporting units and determination of the fair value of reporting units and indefinite-lived intangible assets.
 We determine the estimated fair value of our reporting units using a discounted cash flow analysis.
 The estimated fair value of indefinite-lived intangible assets is primarily determined using the income approach based upon estimated future revenue streams.
 These analyses require significant judgments, including estimation of future cash flows, which is dependent on internal forecasts, available industry/market data (to the extent available), estimation of the long-term rate of growth for our business including expectations and assumptions regarding the impact of the timing and degree of any economic recovery, estimation of the useful life over which cash flows will occur (including terminal multiples), determination of the respective weighted average cost of capital and market participant assumptions.
-Changes in these estimates and assumptions could materially affect the determination of fair value and impairment for each reporting unit and indefinite-lived intangible asset.
+Changes in these estimates and assumptions could materially affect the determination of fair value and impairment for each reporting units and indefinite-lived intangible asset.
 We evaluate our reporting units on an annual basis and allocate goodwill to our reporting units based on the reporting units expected to benefit from the acquisition generating the goodwill.